PhamPhuck5/clone-beta-cinema-web-BE/README.md

 you can find fontend side here: https://github.com/PhamPhuck5/clone-beta-cinema-web-FE

-## This is a project clone Beta cinema webside using: nodejs and react
+## This is a project clone Beta cinema webside using: nodejs and react, it almost done just missing cash after choose combo and membership

 ## To run app